Research Center Overview

 Shannon Doody, Film and Video Archivist, at email@example.com

 Seagle Electronic Golf Library

 Named in honor of Janet Seagle, the Museum’s first Curator, the Seagle Electronic Golf Library (SEGL) is a digital library of books and magazines from the late 1800s and early 1900s.
 SEGL contains PDF files of books and magazines that are no longer available to researchers due to preservation concerns.
 Users with Adobe Acrobat will be able to read and text-search these early publications.
 New titles are added each year.

-Established in 1987 and renamed in 2006, the Herbert Warren Wind Book Award recognizes and honors outstanding contributions to golf literature.
+Established in 1987 and renamed in 2006, the Herbert Warren Wind Award recognizes and honors outstanding contributes to golf literature.
 Named in honor of the famed 20th-century American golf writer, the award acknowledges and encourages outstanding research, writing, and publishing about golf.
-The award attempts to broaden the public’s interest and knowledge in the game of golf.
-Presented by the USGA Museum, the Book Award is the top literary prize awarded by the USGA.
+The award attempts to broaden the public’s interest in and knowledge in the game of golf.
+Presented by the USGA Golf Museum, the award is the top literary prize awarded by the USGA.